Cold Opening – Blocking It Out for Christmas

 - Wow, didn’t think we’ll see this sketch back.
 But considering that I loved all the previous ones, I’m not mad seeing it again.

-- Mikey & Cecily are still eerily convincing playing these roles, even when I’ve been getting pretty tired seeing both this season.
+- Mikey & Cecily are still eerily convincing playing these roles, and their chemistry and characterization is as strong as ever.

 - The whole Dr. Science and Mr. Science bit is a good way to use both our hosts in this sketch, instead of having them appearing separately in sketches.